rewanthtammana/sigstore-the-easy-way/guide/rekor/compare-the-signatures-uploaded-to-transparency-log-and-registry.md

 ![rekor-compare-get-uuid-query](../images/rekor-compare-get-uuid-query.png)

-We can parse the above output easily to extract the signature field.
+We can parse the above output quickly to extract the signature field.

 ```bash
 rekor-cli get --log-index $tlogindex --format json | jq -r '.Body.HashedRekordObj.signature.content'
 "MEUCIAe2DTsidh5PNKBcRP15QWD4cJIwuUHQzNDTrXRbKXErAiEA2GpqFjCQZru3TsVhC4ESBp1ZcuMf+AShxyZxhdY5NDs="
 ```

-As you can see from the above, the values extracted from transparency log with `rekor-cli` & the signature from the registry is the same.
-If you want an exact comparision, the below command will help.
+As we can see above, the values extracted from the transparency log with `rekor-cli` & the signature from the registry are the same.
+An exact character comparison can be performed, if required, with the below command

 ```bash
 diff <( printf '%s\n' "$(cat image.sig)") <( printf '%s\n' "$(rekor-cli get --log-index $tlogindex --format json | jq -r '.Body.HashedRekordObj.signature.content')")
 ```

-In this way, if required, we can verify the signatures & integrity of the artifacts.
+In this way, if required, we can verify the signatures & integrity of the artifacts in both registry & transparency log.
+To makes things easier, cosign validates it when we run [cosign verify](../cosign/sign-and-verify-without-key.md#verify-the-artifact) command.